 Students who wish to have the privilege of parking at Honesdale High School extended to them, must apply for and receive a parking permit and agree to abide by all laws, as well as, rules and regulations of the School District.
 For the safety of all students, as well as a desire to keep drugs and other contraband off school property, there is no expectation of privacy for items left in the vehicle.
-School officials may search the vehicle at any time without notice and the keys for the said vehicle must be turned over upon request to conduct the search.
+The vehicle may be searched by school officials at any time without notice and the keys for the said vehicle must be turned over upon request to conduct the search.